 Tooth enamel may be the hardest substance in the body, but your teeth can still be fractured.
 A chipped tooth is actually quite a common occurrence that can happen due to many different reasons.
 However, with proper dental care, a chipped tooth can often be avoided.
 If you are wondering what you should do after you chip a tooth, the following information shares the most possible causes plus effective prevention and treatment options.

 I Chipped My Tooth, What Do I Do?

 First things first, contact your dentist immediately.
-Some dentists may be able to squeeze you into their schedule the same day.
-If they can’t get you in right away, make sure you schedule an appointment as soon as possible.
 It is very important to see your dentist in a timely manner because neglecting a broken tooth can lead to future damage or decay.

-When you first chip or break a tooth, take an over the counter pain reliever and rinse your mouth out with saltwater.
-Then, cover the jagged edge with a piece of wax paper.
+If the tooth is sharp and uncomfortable, cover the jagged edge with a piece of wax paper.
 Make sure you avoid eating and biting down on the broken tooth.
 If you must eat, choose soft foods.

 I Knocked My Tooth Completely Out, What Do I Do?

 If you get your tooth knocked out completely, you need to react quickly and try to get to a dentist within 30 minutes of the tooth falling out.
 Make sure you look around and find the tooth quickly, and try to not pick it up by the root.
 If the tooth has dirt on it, rinse it very gently while avoiding scrubbing it.
 Do NOT dry it.